 Above is an example that I put together to demonstrate how to correctly save images for our website.
 Now that I’ve put together this documentation, I won’t need to repeat myself.
 This screenshot is ready to send to anyone, at any time.

-Want to quickly share important details, like flight times, with your boss or a client, but it has confidential information?
+Want to quickly share important details (like flight times) with your boss or a client, but it has confidential information?
 Don’t worry.
 You can still take a screenshot to share.
-Simply blur it out.
+Simply blur out any sensitive info.